tytydraco/yessleep/out/My_Professor_Chose_One_Student_a_Year_I_Learned_Why.md

 Vandalize a property.

 That night, I pulled on an old Halloween mask and slipped into the quiet streets.
 I chose a small car wash on the edge of town.
-My hands shook as I sprayed one word across the wall.
+My hands shook as I sprayed two words across the wall.

 *Mens Rea.*